cdklabs/cdk-pipelines-github/API.md

 Name|Description
 ----|-----------
 [GitHubWorkflow](#cdk-pipelines-github-githubworkflow)|CDK Pipelines for GitHub workflows.
-[GithubOidcProvider](#cdk-pipelines-github-githuboidcprovider)|Create a Github OIDC provider and accompanying role that trusts the provider.
+[GithubOidcProviderRole](#cdk-pipelines-github-githuboidcproviderrole)|Create a Github OIDC provider and accompanying role that trusts the provider.

 **Structs**